 When the board processes a criminal history check on an applicant, it uses a point system to determine if the person qualifies for a license.
-The board will not normally issue a marijuana license to an applicant who has accumulated eight or more points as indicated below:
+The board will not normally issue a cannabis license to an applicant who has accumulated eight or more points as indicated below:

 |Description||Time period during which points will be assigned||Points assigned|